jim-easterbrook/pywws/doc_src/guides/hourlylogging.rst

    [hourly]
    ...

-These specify what :py:mod:`~pywws.Hourly` should do when it is run.
+These specify what :doc:`../scripts/pywws-hourly` should do when it is run.
 Tasks in the ``[logged]`` section are done every time there is new logged data, tasks in the ``[hourly]`` section are done every hour, tasks in the ``[12 hourly]`` section are done twice daily and tasks in the ``[daily]`` section are done once per day.

 The ``services`` entry is a list of online weather services to upload data to.